Diagnosis And Treatment Of HUS In New York State

 The Dietrich Law Firm P.C.’s team of HUS and other foodborne illness outbreak attorneys is highly experienced, aggressive, tenacious and hardworking.
 We are determined, disciplined and dedicated to obtaining the best possible results for those diagnosed with hemolytic uremic syndrome throughout the nation.
-Our Best Law Firm of America and American Institute of Personal Injury Attorneys 10 Best Personal Injury Law Firm will fight to obtain the best result for your HUS or other illnesses caused by contaminated food and products.
-Since 1999, insurance companies have paid Jed Dietrich, Esq. $1,000,000.00, or more, 38 times to compensate his clients for their illnesses and personal injuries.
+Our American Institute of Personal Injury Attorneys' 10 Best Personal Injury Law Firm will fight to obtain the best result for your HUS or other illnesses caused by contaminated food and products.
+Since 1999, insurance companies have paid Jed Dietrich, Esq. $1,000,000.00, or more, 44 times to compensate his clients for their illnesses and personal injuries.
 Call us today at 716-839-3939 for your free consultation.

 Although there is no single test or assessment that generates a diagnosis of hemolytic uremic syndrome, doctors will usually conduct blood tests, especially in young children who have had bloody diarrhea that is commonly associated with typical HUS.
 Abnormalities in laboratory tests can help confirm HUS diagnoses.
 Some abnormal results may include:

 - Thrombocytopenia: HUS destroys blood platelets, which means that the person’s blood will show a low platelet count.